People usually ask what the history of Valentine’s day is and what the various thoughts of people that make the day special are.

 4. How Did This Day (February 14) Come About?

-At the end of 5th Century, Pope Gelasius declared February 14 St. Valentine’s Day.
+At the end of the 5th Century, Pope Gelasius declared February 14 St. Valentine’s Day.
 According to history, the day was chosen as a means to Christianize the pagan celebration of Lupercalia.
 Lupercalia was a fertility festivity that usually comes up between 13 – 15 February dedicated to Faunus, the Roman god of agriculture, as well as to Roman founders Romulus and Remus.

 During the festival, all the women in the city would place their names in a big jar.
 The bachelors would choose a name and become paired for the year with his chosen woman.
 These matches often end in marriage.

 Towards the end of the 5th century, the Lupercalia was disallowed and abolished by Pope Gelasius.
-The world has since that time accepted and celebrated St Valentine’s Day on February 14.
+The world has since that time, accepted and celebrated St Valentine’s Day on February 14.

 5. Connection With Romantic Love?

 According to the history of Valentine’s Day, during the middle ages, there was a common belief in England and France that February 14 was the beginning of the birds mating season.
-This helped build the idea that every Valentine’s Day should be a day for romance hence the tendency to celebrate this day in a romantic way.
+This helped build the idea that every Valentine’s Day should be a day for romance, hence, the tendency to celebrate this day in a romantic way.

 Valentine greetings and messages were also popular as far back as 1415, when Charles, Duke of Orleans, wrote a poem to his wife while he was imprisoned in the tower of London following his capture at the battle of Agnicut.

-The greeting has become part of the manuscript collection at the British Library in London, England.
+The greeting has become a part of the manuscript collection at the British Library in London, England.
 Several years later, it is believed that King Henry V hired a writer named John Lydgate to compose a valentine message for Catherine of Valois who was the queen of England from 1420 until 1422.

 The Valentine season is for sharing love not just with the people you love but also with the people who need love.
 It can be an average day which could lead to the start of a bond that will last forever.